If you’re on the lookout for an international powerhouse that is the go-to destination for all things energy, it’s time to stop and smell the Rose-s…

 Your summer experience will provide you with a realistic preview of what it is like to practice at Norton Rose Fulbright.
 You will do real work for real clients.

 We offer sophisticated work, world-class learning and development and our lawyers are committed to teaching and mentoring.
-Our US Summer Associates are invited to participate in the Summer Associate Academy, a two day induction into the firm.

 Social media

-Linkedin: nortonrosefulbright
+LinkedIn: nortonrosefulbright

 This Firm's Rankings in

-USA Guide, 2022
+USA Guide, 2024

 Ranked Departments